scottlzh/ZihaoLi/_pages/about.md

 <!-- --------------------------------First Person --------------------------- -->

-<p>Zihao 'Scott' Li is a final-year Ph.D. student in the Zachry Department of Civil and Environment Engineering, at Texas A&M University under the supervision of <a href="https://engineering.tamu.edu/civil/profiles/yzhang.html" style="color:#5dbcd2;">Dr. Yunlong Zhang</a>, and co-advised by  <a href="https://engineering.tamu.edu/civil/profiles/bwang.html" style="color:#5dbcd2;">Dr. Xiubin "Bruce" Wang</a> and <a href="https://engineering.tamu.edu/civil/profiles/zhou-yang.html" style="color:#5dbcd2;">Dr. Yang Zhou</a>.</p>
+<p>Zihao 'Scott' Li is a final-year Ph.D. student in the Zachry Department of Civil and Environment Engineering (CVEN), at Texas A&M University (TAMU) under the supervision of <a href="https://engineering.tamu.edu/civil/profiles/yzhang.html" style="color:#5dbcd2;">Dr. Yunlong Zhang</a>, and co-advised by  <a href="https://engineering.tamu.edu/civil/profiles/bwang.html" style="color:#5dbcd2;">Dr. Xiubin "Bruce" Wang</a> and <a href="https://engineering.tamu.edu/civil/profiles/zhou-yang.html" style="color:#5dbcd2;">Dr. Yang Zhou</a>.</p>

 <p><b>I am open to collaboration opportunities</b>.
 Feel free to contact by my Email.</p>